Dorothy Shoemaker 1931 - 2020 - Obituary

-Whitefish Bay - (nee Entler) Passed away on July 10th, 2020 at home in Whitefish Bay, Wisconsin, at the age of 88.
+Dorothy (nee Entler) Shoemaker passed away on July 10th, 2020 at home in Whitefish Bay, Wisconsin, at the age of 88.
 She was the tenth child of Rosa Ellen Slagle Entler and Virgil Leroy Entler and born at home on September 13, 1931 in Newton Township, Pike County Ohio.

 Dorothy was a member of the Ralph R. Rickley Order of Eastern Star, and a Past Worthy Matron.
 She had many dear friends and years of wonderful experiences with her lodge family and remained a member until her death.
 She was a 41 year employee of Nationwide Insurance Company and won awards for her service in various roles as a typist, executive secretary, research analyst and customer service specialist since beginning with them at the age of 17.